 We all must be aware of Blyton’s most famous tomboy, the one and only Georgina Kirrin.
-In this post I hope to take you through six of Blyton’s best tomboys (i.e. the ones Fiona and I can think of right now).
+In this series I hope to take you through six of Blyton’s best tomboys (i.e. the ones Fiona and I can think of right now).
 That is, near enough tomboys, including Jane Longfield and Dinah Mannering.
 Of course, if you think we’ve forgotten any, just comment below!

 I’m going to start off with my favourite Blyton tomboy, Wilhelmina Robinson a.k.a Bill from Malory Towers (you can find out why she’s my favourite here).
 Now I love Bill, she’s a fabulous character who doesn’t get used a lot in Malory Towers, and she has so much potential.
 She is practical and steady, unlike George who is prone to bursts of temper.
 Bill has seven brothers and has never really seen herself as a girl, nor has she been treated like one, except for being made to go to Malory Towers.